vitroid/GenIce/README.md

 co2, empty, g12, g14, g15, g16, one, uathf6 | (Undocumented)

 You can prepare your own guest molecules.
 Create a folder named `molecules` in the current working directory and put the plugins in it.
-GenIce 1.0 no longer refers the files in `~/.genice` folder.

 # Extra plugins
-(New in v1.0)

 Some extra plugins are available via python package index using pip command.